-If a decision is made to report the matter to the police, a member of SLT will make the report.
+If a decision is made to report the matter to the police, a member of the senior leadership team will make the report.

-Our academy will not interfere with any police action taken.
+The academy will not interfere with any police action taken.
 However, the academy may continue to follow its own investigation procedure and enforce sanctions, as long as it does not conflict with police action.

 If a report to the police is made, the designated safeguarding lead (DSL) will make a tandem report to children's social care, if appropriate.

-Zero-tolerance approach to sexual harassment and sexual violence
+Zero-tolerance Approach to Sexual Harassment and Sexual Violence